aneasystone/github-trending/README.md

 ## All language

+* 【2025-10-23】[zyronon / TypeWords](https://github.com/zyronon/TypeWords) - 练习英语，一次敲击，一点进步；Practice English, One Keystroke at a Time.
 * 【2025-10-22】[sharkdp / bat](https://github.com/sharkdp/bat) - A cat(1) clone with wings.
 * 【2025-10-19】[anthropics / claude-cookbooks](https://github.com/anthropics/claude-cookbooks) - A collection of notebooks/recipes showcasing some fun and effective ways of using Claude.
 * 【2025-10-19】[ThinkInAIXYZ / deepchat](https://github.com/ThinkInAIXYZ/deepchat) - 🐬DeepChat - A smart assistant that connects powerful AI to your personal world